-Our current projects include producing a short film, called Real Boy for a Day, that reveals a striking moment in Izidor’s life at the orphanage, and a limited series, entitled Izidor, which reveals Izidor’s full true story.
+Our current projects include producing a short film, revealing a striking moment in Izidor’s life at the orphanage, as well as producing a limited series that delves into his full, true story.
+Both projects are entitled IZIDOR.
 Click here for more information.

 Subject Specialist and Orphan Advocate (Denver, Colo.)

 Managing a fast-food restaurant by day, Izidor’s true passion is to see others encouraged by his life story, to help those still lingering in institutions worldwide, and to one day host a Romanian home for his orphan friends who were left behind.
 (Full bio here.)

 Sarah has worked as a screenwriter, a script writer/editor, actress, and a freelance journalist.
 She helped found Project 1.27, a nonprofit that recruits, trains, and supports foster and adoptive parents.
 Today, Project 1.27 operates in 13 states and serves 3,500 children annually.